mohammedsufiyan12/tieproject/README.md

 # tieproject
-This project is on berr shop lounge made using Html and Css
+This project is on bear shop lounge made using Html and Css